How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Using HTs for Node Radios

 Using HT(s) for the node also makes it very portable.
 With a small battery pack and wifi hotspot the node could be used anywhere.
 HTs don't need a separate antenna, duplexer or coax cables, and have lower power options than mobile radios.
-An HT transmitting Low power is usually plenty of power to cover within 1-2 miles, or up to 10 miles on higher power with a better antenna.
+An HT transmitting Low power is usually plenty of power to cover within 1-2 miles, or 10+ miles on high power with a better antenna.

 It's simple, practical, and cost-effective to use HTs for node radios.
-Retevis and TYT radios use the same speaker/mic pinouts as Kenwood HTs and are easy to connect, with no resistors or other components needed.
-This is a nice option if you already have some old HTs sitting around.
-This article focuses on the Retevis RT85 HTs because they are less than $50 for a pair new, look nice, are compact and work well, but any other HTs can be used.
-An advantage of using a Full-Duplex HT such as an FT-530 is the node only needs one HT instead of 2, but unless you have multiple full-duplex HTs it makes more sense to use a couple of cheap simple HTs for the node radios and then use your nice FT-470, FT-530, FT-51R, TH-D72A, IC-W32A, DJ-G5, DJ-G7, etc. to talk to the node.
-(See this Demo Video & Shootout with an ANF101 and 7 Cross-Band Full-Duplex Radios.)
+All HT models listed above use the same speaker/mic pinouts (K1) as Kenwood HTs and are easy to connect, with no resistors or other components needed.
+It's very cost-effective and practical to use a couple of cheap simple HTs for the node radios, and then use a nice FT-470, FT-530, FT-51R, TH-D72A, IC-W32A, DJ-G5, DJ-G7, etc. full-duplex HT to talk to the node.
+(See this Demo Video & Shootout with an ANF101 and 7 Cross-Band Full-Duplex Radios)

 Node Components